Olehsey717273/rsschool-cv/cv.md

 **Telegram**-_@olehsey_

 ## About me
-_I am a young and motivated student who wants to learn programming_
+_I am a young and motivated student who wants to learn programming and will be the best_

 My strengths:
 * Perseverance